AlanOC91/pslegends-docusaurus/docs/tools/upcoming.md

 # Upcoming Games

-we have developed a small tool to quickly parse upcoming PS4 and PS5 games that are being released.
+We have developed a small tool to quickly parse upcoming PS4 and PS5 games that are being released.
 We hope this will help you find new games to write about.

 Website: [Upcoming Games](https://upcoming.pslegends.com)